tvu328/Social-API/README.md

 # Social Network API

-User Story:
-AS A social media startup
-The startup wants an API for a social network that uses a NoSQL database so that the website can handle large amounts of unstructured data.
+## Description
+Being able to build an API for a social network web application to allow users to share thoughts, interact with other users and their thought while also being able to curate a list of friends.

 ## Table of Contents